 Jazz aficionados, the first Tucson Jazz Festival will swing into town for 13 days in January.
-Downtown joints like Club Congress, the Rialto, and the Fox will be jumping with living legends and up-and-comers—from opening act Joey DeFrancesco Quartet with special guest Jimmy Cobb and the Tucson Jazz Institute Ellington Band, to Burt Bacharach and his 11-piece ensemble's grand finale—and a free Jazz Fiesta trumpeting Dixieland, swing, blues, and R&B. January 16-28, 2015
+In Tucson's urban core, Club Congress, the Rialto, the Fox and other joints will be jumping with living legends and up-and-comers—from opening act Joey DeFrancesco Quartet with special guest Jimmy Cobb and the Tucson Jazz Institute Ellington Band, to Burt Bacharach and his 11-piece ensemble's grand finale—and a free Jazz Fiesta trumpeting Dixieland, swing, blues, and R&B. January 16-28, 2015

 The biggest show of its kind in the country, this two-week marketplace draws everyone from expert mineralogists to casual collectors seeking gems, minerals, fossils, meteorites, beads, art, jewelry and more as well as museum-quality exhibits from around the globe.
 It includes dozens of shows at about 40 different locations, including the Tucson Gem and Mineral Show®, the show that started it all in 1954.
 Most shows are free and open to the public.
 January 31 to February 15, 2015

 While the rest of the country is shoveling out from under yet another snowstorm, you can be pretty sure the sun will shine on the Tucson Desert Song Festival.
 Each winter, under sky and stars, local performing arts groups join vocalists and other musicians from Tucson Symphony Orchestra, Arizona Opera, Tucson Chamber Artists, the UA School of Music, Ballet Tucson and more.
 January 16 to February 1, 2015